mnichols/GraphQLightning/PITCHME.md

 @ul[spaced text-black]
 - Client: Simple clients that don't use something like Apollo need to manually craft the lang
 - Server: Instrumentation dependent on http status is _different_ (not necessarily worse) since everything is a `POST => OK`
+- Errors are always `200`.
+Maybe not a **con** but at least a **hmm**.
 @ulend

 ---

+@title[Pros]

 # Pros

 > Less "back and forth" cobbling objects together for a client model - Happy Developer.

+---

+@title[Pros]
+# Pros

 @ul[spaced text-black]
 - Client: Negotiation was simplified because of the inherent Document Driven Design
 - Server: Less time writing clever searches over my API that composes _n_ objects.
+- Everything is explicit
+  - Pagination typically employs `Connections`, an explicit affordance for client pagination details
+- Implementation that meets the contract is not mandated by the spec.
 @ulend

+---

+@title[GoLang]

+#### Boilerplate

+**GQLGEN** (https://gqlgen.com/) helps reduce boilerplate associated with golang servers.

+@ul[spaced text-black]
+- Inspects the `schema.graphql` file I showed earlier
+- Generates the models, validation, and http handler code for enforcing the spec.
+- Exposes smart interfaces for meeting the contracts
+@ulend

+@snap[south]
+Blog post called `GraphQL : Getting Started and Patterns for golang services`
+@snapend

 ---?image=assets/img/presenter.jpg